flowerinthenight/holly/README.md

 * `disptrace.dll` is built using VS2015 so you need to install VC++ 2015 redistributable.

+## Cannot access http interface

+* Add `holly.exe` file to 'Allowed apps' in your Windows Firewall.
+You can also enable port 8080 as well.

 # ETW logging

 Logging uses ETW.
 For more information, check out this [project](https://github.com/flowerinthenight/go-windows-service-etw) or this [blog series](http://flowerinthenight.com/blog/2016/03/01/etw-part1).